 After three months, though, her mom was used to things and her mom flourished.
 Her mom found that some of her old Windsor-area friends had also moved on, and she didn't really miss them.
 Missing her old home was even less of a factor.
 “We took her back to her house before we sold it, and she told us, 'This is not my home anymore.
 I have a new home.'

 "In her new neighbourhood, she has lots of friends, and she even says they’re better, nicer friends than she's ever had.
 And, you know, the nice thing is that they're all right there” whenever she needs them.
 “She really loves that.
 And she really appreciates that she could never have that anywhere other than in a retirement home."

 “She gets some help with some daily tasks there and she uses a rollator, but she also gets more exercise just moving around the community than she ever did when she was in her own home.
 Another telltale sign is that she’s just so much healthier.
 She had been hospitalized a number of times over the years but she has not had one hospitalization since moving there.
-She’s better now, at 85,” says Yvonne “than she was at 79."
+She’s better now 85,” said Yvonne in 2019, “than she was at 79."